Autism and Social Anxiety:

 Finding Your Path to Authentic Connection

 The intersection of autism and social anxiety presents unique challenges, but also opportunities for deeper self-understanding and authentic connection.
+Social anxiety can lead individuals with autism to avoid social engagements and spend more time in isolation.
 With the right support and strategies, you can learn to navigate social situations in ways that honor your neurology while reducing anxiety and exhaustion.